Harvard Medical School receives ‘transformational’ gift

 Dean George Daley called it a “transformational gift” that “will bring us closer to solving the most intractable health challenges of our time.”

-Blavatnick, who has an MBA from Harvard, said in a statement that partnering with Harvard will help him achieve his goal of supporting breakthrough scientific research leading to treatments and cures.
+Blavatnik, who has an MBA from Harvard, said in a statement that partnering with Harvard will help him achieve his goal of supporting breakthrough scientific research leading to treatments and cures.

 Most Read Nation & World Stories